 - you’ve been diagnosed with gout in the past

 Another option for uric acid testing is to test your urine over a 24-hour period.
 Sometimes your doctor will recommend both to confirm a diagnosis.

 The following may interfere with your uric acid test results:

-- certain medications, such as aspirin and
+- certain medications, such as aspirin (Bufferin) and ibuprofen (Motrin IB)

 - high levels of vitamin C

 Tell your doctor about any prescription or over-the-counter medications or supplements you’re taking.